nischalbharathraj/Genetic-TSP-solver/README.md

 # Genetic-TSP-solver
 Implemented a Genetic Algorithm in C++ to solve the Traveling Salesman Problem (TSP), demonstrating proficiency in algorithmic optimization and problem-solving.
+I used C++ to create a Genetic Algorithm that solves the Traveling Salesman Problem (TSP).
+This involved designing an efficient method to find the shortest route visiting multiple cities.
+I focused on optimizing the algorithm to handle complex calculations quickly, using techniques like parallel computing and specialized data structures.
+This project showcased my skills in designing algorithms, optimizing performance, and solving challenging computational problems.